WagnerJust/expertAi/.sprints/sprint1.md

 * Access to the Git repository with the initial commit for Sprint 1.
 * A document (`SPRINT_1_REVIEW.md`) briefly outlining:
-    * Confirmed System Architecture and Technology Stack (Python/FastAPI, React, SQLite, Docker, Poetry, chosen PDF/Embedding/LLM libraries - even if not yet implemented).
+    * Confirmed System Architecture and Technology Stack (Python/FastAPI, React, PostgreSQL, Docker, chosen PDF/Embedding/LLM libraries - even if not yet implemented).
     * Initial API Contract Design (summary of endpoints and Pydantic models, link to where `openapi.json` will be available).
     * Basic Database Schema (description of tables derived from `db_models.py`).
 * Demonstration (live or screenshots/screencast):